SHI-Labs/StyleNAT/README.md

 parameters for the model and training options.
 It is not advised to modify these files.
 It is better to copy them to a new file and use those if you wish to train a new model.

+## "Secret" Hydra args
+There's a few unspecified hydra configs around wandb.
+We're just providing a simple version.
+But we also support `tags` and `description` under this argument.